mpcox/filter_fasta/README.md

 ACKNOWLEDGEMENTS

-This code was taken from [this site] (https://bioinformaticsonline.com/snippets/view/37656/perl-script-to-extract-a-sequence-from-multifasta-with-range).
+This code was taken from [this site](https://bioinformaticsonline.com/snippets/view/37656/perl-script-to-extract-a-sequence-from-multifasta-with-range).
 It is reposted here to allow for automated git cloning.

 INSTALLATION